CSC207-UofT/Course-Project-group-045/Phase 0/Progress Report.md

 -----------------------------------------------------------------

-We do have one important question for the TA that involves the graphics and UI we are implementing and that is if we are allowed to use assets that are not personally created by us, specifically sprites that we will use and if that is allowed.
+We do have one important question for the TA that involves the graphics and Controllers.UI we are implementing and that is if we are allowed to use assets that are not personally created by us, specifically sprites that we will use and if that is allowed.